microsoft/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG20/README.md

 ### Azure Setup Instructions

 1. Open up the Azure Portal and start a new Cloud Shell session
-1. Clone this repository: `git clone https://github.com/azure-samples/ignite-tour/lp1s1`
+1. Clone this repository: `git clone git clone https://github.com/microsoft/IgniteTheTour.git`
-1. Change into the `setup` directory: `cd setup`
+1. Change into the `DEV - Building your Applications for the Cloud/DEV10/deployment` directory
 1. Run the `deploy.sh` script: `./deploy.sh`

 The `deploy.sh` script will prompt you for the following information: